edwintcloud/GasMap/README.md

 # GasMap
-React PWA app with GoLang backend.
+React PWA with GoLang backend.
 This app's purpose is to find the most economical gas station stops along a road trip.

 ## Client
 ### Development